- Common Name(s):

-Wildlife Value: Seed are enjoyed by birds, squirrels and other small mammals.
+Wildlife Value: The seeds of the White ash are enjoyed by birds, squirrel, and other small mammals.
 White ash is a larval plant for tiger swallowtail and mourning cloak butterflies.
 The bark is eaten by rabbits, porcupines and beavers.
 The foilage is browsed by white-tailed deer.

 Insects, Diseases, and Other Pest Problems: Emerald ash borer will will typically kill an ash tree within 3-5 years after inestation One infestation accurs, it is difficult to eradicate this pest which feeds under the bark and bores into the wood.
 Other potential problems are ash borer, lilac borer, carpenter worm, oyster shell scale, leaf miners, fall websworms, ash sawflies and ash leaf curl aphid.
 Potential disease problems include fungal leaf spots, powdery mildew, rst, anthracnose, cankers and ash yellows.
 General ash decline is also a concern.
 Brittle branches are susceptible to damage from high winds, snow and ice.